 That’s a challenge for many businesses, as you need to create content that’s unique and compelling — content that journalists, users, and publishers can’t help but share.
 Even if you do publish a piece of exceptional content, you often need to connect with publishers to highlight your one-of-a-kind content.

-While our SEO analyzer doesn’t provide tips for how to conduct outreach, it does offer you a summary on the number of links you’ve earned, as well as the number of links you’ve earned from unique domains, on your page and website overall.
+While our SEO analyzer doesn’t provide tips for how to conduct outreach, it does generate a backlink score, based on the number of links you’ve earned, as well as the number of links you’ve earned from unique domains.

 For example, if Martha Stewart links to your guide on holiday decorating twice, that only counts as one unique domain.
 While those shout-outs are wonderful, you want to have a diverse set of links.
 That diversity indicates that a variety of websites trust yours.